 The Four Visits

 Almost understandably, Lederer is upset, especially about what he believes to be a horrible portrayal of his aunt.
 Despite Mank’s insistence that Susan is not modeled after Davies, he just doesn’t believe him.
 When Lederer leaves, he takes the manuscript with him.
-It is heavily implied that the manuscript circulates among all the interested parties in the next few days.
+It is heavily implied that the manuscript will circulate among all the interested parties in the next few days.
 When Mank’s brother Joe (Tom Pelphrey) visits him, Hearst and Mayer have already begun efforts to suppress the film.
 Although Joe criticizes his brother for the script, he admits that he thinks that it is his best work.

 For Mank, who has begun to consider himself as washed-up, this is a validation of him as a writer.
 By the time Davies visits, he has realized that he has to see it through.
-They part ways with a promise, that they will not hold each other responsible for whatever the movie’s fate ultimately is.
+They part ways with a promise that they will not hold each other responsible for whatever the movie’s fate ultimately is.
 The fourth and last visitor is Mank’s long-suffering wife, Sara (Tuppence Middleton).
 Throughout the film, he asks her multiple times why she is still with him.

 Considering how self-destructive he is, it’s a valid question.
 In the last act, she finally answers: she wants to see how it eventually ends.
 Being married to Mank had been many things, but it has never been boring.
 She knows that it doesn’t matter what she thinks about the manuscript, as he will do what he thinks is best.
 However, she does make one demand.
 She refuses to be called “Poor Sara” any longer, a nickname that she received because of her husband’s eccentric behavior.
-By forcefully disassociating with it, she reclaims agency on her own identity.
+By forcefully disassociating from it, she reclaims agency in her own identity.

 Don Quixote and Organ Grinder’s Monkey

 The film’s climax takes place in a flashback.
 On a night in 1937, Mank attends a dinner party at Hearst’s home in Sam Simeon, utterly drunk.
-Still burdened by Metcalf’s death, Mank launches into a passionate and biting monologue, in which he compares Hearst to Don Quixote, Mayer to Sancho, and Davies to Dulcinea.
+Still burdened by Metcalf’s death, Mank launches into a passionate and biting monologue in which he compares Hearst to Don Quixote, Mayer to Sancho, and Davies to Dulcinea.
 As Quixote tilted at the windmills, the imaginary targets, Hearst built up a grand media empire through muckraking journalism.
 But that was clearly not enough for him.

 Seeking public adulation, Mank joined politics, but not before embracing left-wing ideals because he concluded that the only way a wealthy man can get poor people’s votes is by accepting socialist ideals.
-By the time his career as a politician fizzled out, the Sancho of the story has set up another kingdom in the entertainment industry.
+By the time his career as a politician fizzled out, the Sancho of the story had set up another kingdom in the entertainment industry.
 This is when Davies’ Dulcinea entered the tale.
 Considering the similarities between ‘Citizen Kane’ and this modern makeshift rendition of ‘Don Quixote’ by Mank, it’s safe to assume that the latter ultimately becomes the rough first draft of the former.

 According to Hearst, Mank might think that he has control over his own actions, but he has been performing to Hearst’s whims for a long time.
 His self-importance is tragically based on an erroneous conclusion.
 The world in which Mank resides is ruled by Hearst.
 The very notion that a delusional monkey can rebel against the man that holds its chain is laughable.
 Three years after this incident, Mank agrees to Welles’ proposal.